DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ---

-# 1. Information About Data & Data Format
+# Information About Data & Data Format, continued

-1.6 Existing data
+Existing data
   - If existing data are used, what are their origins?
   - Will the data be combined with existing data?
   - What is the relationship between new data and existing data?

-1.7 How data will be managed in short-term
+How data will be managed in short-term
   - Version control
   - Backing up
   - Security & protection